The Alaska – Alberta Railway Development Corporation (A2A Rail) was established to

 Successful development of this important infrastructure project requires a diverse mix of expert and strategic advisors including:

-Over the past year, A2A Rail has assembled a team of more than forty people, has spent nearly $60 million (CAD), has finalized an agreement with the Alaska Railroad Corporation to operate on their track and to extend several portions of their system, and is continuing to engage with First Peoples and communities along the proposed route.
+Over the past year, A2A Rail has assembled a team of more than forty people, has spent nearly $60 million (CAD), has finalized an agreement with the Alaska Railroad Corporation to operate on their track and to extend several portions of their system, and is continuing to engage with Indigenous Peoples and communities along the proposed route.
 Engineering design, route planning, environmental assessments and regulatory applications will proceed over the remainder of 2019.